-This webinar will focus on several simple steps to ensure a successful CRA exam outcome.
-Writing a dynamic CRA context report can show examiners not only that your financial institution understands the community credit needs, but that you are effectively meeting the needs in the assessment areas you serve.
-We will review the steps required to establish your case and demonstrate why your CRA program qualifies for a “Satisfactory” or possibly “Outstanding” rating.
+Writing a dynamic CRA context report can show examiners not only that your financial institution understands the community demonstrate why your CRA program qualifies for a “Satisfactory” or possibly “Outstanding” rating credit needs, but that you are effectively meeting the needs in the assessment areas you serve.
+We will review the steps required to establish your case and tips for managing the exam.

-- Tips for banks that are ISB (intermediate small banks of $313 million in the prior two calendar years and the transition to CRA reporting when the large bank threshold of $1.252 billion is reached.
-The new limits were announced on December 27, 2017.
+- Tips for banks that are ISB (intermediate small banks) and the transition to CRA reporting when the large bank threshold is reached.

 - Learn how to document lending activity in designated disaster areas.

 - What’s included in a performance context?
 Learn how to describe your institution, quantify the ability and capacity of the bank to meet credit needs based on financial data.
 Learn how to highlight the positive outcomes of your lending focus and business strategy.

 - Tips to describe your assessment area including demographic and economic data resources.